labhstats/lbhs_wmh_seg_manuals/README.md

 - UBO Detector (While only using standard options.)
 - wmh_ibbmTum's U-NET that won the MICCAI 2017 WMH segmentation challenge.

-## File descriptions: (U-Net MICCAI)
+## File descriptions: (U-Net MICCAI 2017)
-1. All original files are present at: https://github.com/hongweilibran/wmh_ibbmTum, although the implementation is too specialized for general use and my own modifications of these files are created.
+1. All original files are present at: https://github.com/hongweilibran/wmh_ibbmTum, although the implementation is too specialized for general use and my own modifications of these files are uploaded for reference.
-2.
-3.
+2. A functioning modification of the origianl code is found at "my_miccai_30_formatting.py".
+It is rigourosly commented and maybe even too much, but perhaps also more understandable than the original.
+Its inputs require a directory where images are stored in some ordering, and an directory where a tranformation matrix correction (.txt) script or file is saved.
+This (.txt) file  can be run in BaSh given FSL installed (fslmaths); but for some reason not in BaSh via Python, thus the this implementation.

 ## File descriptions: (LPA)
 1. **LPA_superscript_dirpath.m**: Provided a 'glob/dir' path to T2 FLAIR NIFTI images, Python/MatLab respective functionality, this script will run LPA sequentially for every image.